Re-enactment marks 200th anniversary of the Barracks

 “We are delighted to have the Governor of NSW here to acknowledge this milestone event as part of the Hyde Park Barrack’s bicentennial year,” said Dr Caroline Butler-Bowdon, acting Executive Director, Sydney Living Museums.

 “This building is such an important part of Sydney’s history, drawing together key stories of the convict men and later, the immigrant and asylum women and the Aboriginal people who were all affected by the site - stories which still inform our lives today.”

 UNESCO World Heritage listed, Hyde Park Barracks is one of the most significant convict sites in the world.
 Commissioned by Governor Lachlan Macquarie in 1817, the building, designed by convict architect Francis Greenway, took two years to build and was as remarkable then as it is now.

 Originally built to accommodate male convicts, the barracks had far-reaching impact from 1830 as the administrative hub of the colony’s convict system.
 After 1848, it sheltered immigrant girls and young women and cared for older, sick and poor women.
 Once a place of control, fear and brutality, the barracks later became a place of shelter and hope.

 Today, 200 years after the first convicts moved in, the barracks is now a museum offering visitors an extraordinary living record of early Australia.
 The collection is considered one of the best preserved examples of materials representing 19th century institutional life anywhere in the world.

 Hyde Park Barracks Museum is currently undergoing a major renewal that will see the site transformed with a rich, new visitor experience like no other in Australia.
 This bold new project employs the best in contemporary museum design, offering visitors an authentic, emotionally moving and memorable experience.

-Hyde Park Barracks Museum is currently closed for the renewal work and will reopen in late 2019.
+Hyde Park Barracks Museum is currently closed for the renewal work and will reopen in early 2020.